The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 On the other side of town, find relatively new Homestream Park, a former horse pasture that was restored in 2019 to the land’s natural riparian and floodplain condition.
 The park also pays tribute to the Methow people and the lands and rivers on which they hunted and fished.
 Kids will especially love the miniature lookout tower.

-Indoor exhibits at the Winthrop National Fish Hatchery remain closed due to the pandemic, but families can still explore the outdoor tanks.
-When we visited midweek, a bucket of fish food was available for us to toss into the trout pond.
+Next, we popped in to check out the exhibits at the Winthrop National Fish Hatchery.
+During our midweek visit, a bucket of fish food was available for us to toss into the trout pond.
 Watching the fish greedily flock to the surface for a nibble was a big hit with my two kids.

 Other area hikes to fall foliage or lakes that range from 4 to 5 miles in length include Cutthroat Lake, Patterson Mountain and Goat Peak Lookout.
 The trail to Falls Creek Falls allows you to tailor the hike length a bit more with a viewpoint located just a quarter-mile down the trail.